In this post:

 There was a choice of the standard afternoon tea or a roast beef Nicoise salad.
 I decided to stay traditional.
 I loved the cute little stand that the tea came on.

 The tea was definitely more generous than you get in Club, and overall, I enjoyed it.
 I wasn’t keen on the very heavy smoke on the salmon, but that was a fairly minor issue.
 The scones were enormous and warmed.
-Of course, there was lashings of clotted cream and jam to accompany them.
+Of course, there were lashings of clotted cream and jam to accompany them.

 I had many top-ups offered for drinks, and I can’t really fault the service (apart from having a headache from all the top-ups!).
 My only comment is that they could have been more proactive with offering water.